Skip to content

 Terminal window

-gh aw add githubnext/agentics/workflows/pr-fix.md
+gh aw add-wizard githubnext/agentics/workflows/pr-fix.md

-Then edit and remix the workflow specifications to meet your needs, recompile using gh aw compile, and push to your repository.
+Then edit and remix the workflow specifications to meet your needs, regenerate the lock file using gh aw compile, and push to your repository.
 See our Quick Start for further installation and setup instructions.

 Next Up: Organization & Cross-Repo Workflows